 In order for the latent heating to reach high enough and result in the erosion of the upper-level PV anomaly, sufficiently moist and warm air has to be present in the lower troposphere.
-The larger θ_e of the low level air parcels, the higher they can rise 220 through moist adiabatic ascent (see e.g. Holton (2004), their Fig. 9.10).
-In this case, values of θ_e at 900 hPa in the cyclogenesis area exceeded 330 K. This value provides the approximate maximum isentropic level to which these air masses can ascend upon the release of latent heat.
-In fact, more than half of the low-level air parcels with $\theta_e > 322.5$ K between 850 and 950 hPa and within a radius of 250 km around the cyclone centre experienced strong diabatic heating and rapid cross-isentropic ascent 225 (average diabatic heating of about 30 K) to levels above 322.5 K during the first 24 h after cyclogenesis (black crosses in Fig. 2c).
+The larger the θ_e of the low-level air parcels, the higher they can rise through moist adiabatic ascent (see e.g., Holton, 2004, their Fig. 9.10).
+In this case, values of $\theta{\rm e}$ at 900 hPa in the cyclogenesis area exceeded 330 K. This value provides the approximate maximum isentropic level to which these air masses can ascend upon the release of latent heat.
+In fact, more than half of the low-level air parcels with $\theta{\rm e} > 322.5 \,\rm K$ between 850 and 950 hPa and within a radius of 250 km around the cyclone center experienced strong diabatic heating and rapid cross-isentropic ascent (average diabatic heating of about 30 K) to levels of above 322.5 K during the first 24 h after cyclogenesis (black crosses in Fig. 2c).
 Hence, they contributed to the erosion of the PV cutoff.
 This is a strong indication that air with high θ_e at low levels was a crucial prerequisite for the erosion of the stratospheric PV anomaly and, as a result, the formation of a deep warm core.
-In fact, the difference between θ_e at 850 hPa and tropopause potential temperature is a measure of bulk stability and has shown to be a suitable predictor for the occurrence of tropical transition (so-called coupling index, McTaggart-Cowan et al., 2015).
-The formation of a deep-warm core system with an equivalent barotropic structure as result of high θ_e values at low tropospheric 230 levels and strong latent heating will become relevant again towards the end of this article when cyclone evolutions in the ensemble members are discussed.
+In fact, the difference between θ_e at 850 hPa and tropopause potential temperature is a measure of bulk stability and has been shown to be a suitable predictor for the occurrence of tropical transition (so-called coupling index, McTaggart-Cowan et al., 2015).
+The formation of a deep-warm-core system with an equivalent barotropic structure as a result of high $\theta{\rm e}$ values at low tropospheric levels and strong latent heating will become relevant again towards the end of this article when cyclone evolutions in the ensemble members are discussed.

 The full track of Medicane Zorbas and the CPS diagram are shown in Fig. 3.
-Zorbas formed at 1200 UTC 27 Sep 2018 close to Benghazi, moved into the central Mediterranean and then sharply turned eastward and moved over Greece into the Aegean Sea, where it finally decayed four days after its formation.
-According to the CPS (Fig. 3b), Zorbas formed as a cold-core cyclone and within 18 h acquired a deep warm core that was sustained for more than three days.
-This is comparable to the January 1982 case investigated by Picornell et al. (2014), but substantially longer than for all eight recent medicane cases investigated by Di Muzio et al. (2019) using the same dataset.
-Zorbas reached its maximum intensity (992 hPa) already 12 h after cyclogenesis.
-Note that the ECMWF reported a substantial underestimation of the cyclone intensity in the operational analysis in the later stage of its life cycle and estimated the real central pressure at landfall to below 990 hPa (ECMWF, 2019).
-Satellite images indicate the formation of an eye-like feature shortly before Zorbas reached Greece on 29 Sep 2018.
-However, this aspect of the life cycle is beyond the scope of this study.
-Instead, we focus on the synoptic aspects prior to cyclogenesis, and the subsequent period of initial cyclone intensification and the formation of a deep warm core.
+Zorbas formed at 12:00 UTC on 27 September 2018 close to Benghazi, moved into the central Mediterranean, and then sharply turned eastward and moved over Greece into the Aegean Sea, where it finally decayed 4 d after its formation.
+According to the CPS (Fig. 3b), Zorbas formed as a cold-core cyclone and within 18 h acquired a deep warm core that was sustained for more than 3 d.
+This is comparable to the January 1982 case investigated by Picornell et al. (2014) but substantially longer than for all eight recent medicane cases investigated by Di Muzio et al. (2019) using the same dataset.
+Zorbas reached its maximum intensity (992 hPa) only 12 h after cyclogenesis.
+Note that the